Optimizing Requirement Management in Business Analysis: SYTOSS's Experience

 The Theory: The Way It All Should Be

 Prior to opting for a Requirement Management Approach, it is important to have an understanding of the goals you are going to achieve by taking this approach.
 First of all, the requirements must be accurate and well-organized.
-They must be organized in such a way, that they are understandable to all the stakeholders, including any kind of a SME, Analyst, Manager, Tester and Developer.
-A requirement must be as exhaustive, as possible and the risk of having "unknown" requirements must be reduced as much, as possible.
-The requirements must provide requirement traceability, so that it always clear where the information they contain originates from and who is its source.
+They must be organized in such a way that they are understandable to all the stakeholders, including any kind of an SME, Analyst, Manager, Tester, and Developer.
+A requirement must be as exhaustive as possible, and the risk of having "unknown" requirements must be reduced as much as possible.
+The requirements must provide requirement traceability, so that it is always clear where the information they contain originates from and who is its source.

 Next, we need to analyze what the Requirement Management process is and what are its constituent stages.
 Any project starts with the Requirement Planning stage.
 During this stage, a Requirement Management Plan is developed, reviewed, and approved.
-The next stage is Gathering and Elicitation, during which we try to collect as many requirements, as possible.
-This stage is followed by the Requirement Definition stage.
-Here, we organize, define, refine and document the requirements and then have them approved by the stakeholders.
+The next stage is Gathering and Elicitation, during which we try to collect as many requirements as possible.
+The Requirement Definition stage follows this stage.
+Here, we organize, define, refine, and document the requirements and then have them approved by the stakeholders.